12 Recipes To Naturally Detox Your Body Daily

 To get your body prepared for a detox, start cutting back on heavy meals, animal products, gluten, and refined sugars.
 But more importantly, rather than focusing on cutting out foods, concentrate on adding in color!
 Choose meals that have as many colors as possible so that your body is receiving an array of nutrients.
 Soups are also a great, nourishing option, and can be easily packed with extra vegetables.
 Here are some of our favorite salad and soup recipes:

-- Roasted Tomato & Red Lentil Soup With Avocado Cream
+- Recipe 12: Roasted Tomato & Red Lentil Soup With Avocado Cream